Kiri4ko/TMS_hard/README.md

 4. The directory named **decorators**  - this is a function of decorators.
 5. The directory named **search_in_file** - this is a search for files with keywords in them.
 6. The directory named **project_on_flask** - this is a WEB project on Flask.
+7. The directory named **fastapi** - this is a API crypto coin parser on FastAPI.